d12frosted/elpa-mirror/stable-melpa/tea-time-readme.txt

 If available, notification would be done with great tool mumbles ( http://www.mumbles-project.org )
 If not, then simply use standard emacs message.

-; Requirements:

-tested on Emacs 23

-; Installation:

-Add below code in your .emacs

-(require 'tea-time)
-(setq tea-time-sound "path-to-sound-file")

-If you're running on Mac OS X you'll need to add this (setq tea-time-sound-command "afplay %s")

-You can customize the sound command variable to any player you want where %s will be the sound file configured at tea-time-sound setting